Updated April 2021

-As a nutritionist, one of the most common questions I get asked is ‘what healthy food should I be eating everyday’?
-I figured the best way to answer this would be to round up the foods that I reach for on a daily basis.
-Here they are,
+One of the most common questions people asked is nutritionists is “what healthy food should I be eating everyday”?
+I figured the best way to answer this question, would be to round up the main foods I personally reach for on a daily basis.

 Almonds will most probably be featured on every health freak’s shopping list.
 Rich in protein and healthy fats, they will satisfy your appetite by eating just a handful.
 They make the perfect on-the-go snack for a busy day out and about.
 Remember to eat almonds with the skin on because they contain impressive levels of flavonoids that act as antioxidants and enhance the effect of vitamin E that could be beneficial as we age.
 If you have a food processor, try making your own almond butter at home.
 It’s super easy and tastes better than any store bought variation every time!

 If you are like me and working out just doesn’t come naturally to you (I admit that I am flexible in all the wrong places), a pre-workout snack can make a huge difference to your performance.
 Bananas will give you an instant energy boost and sustain your energy levels during your workout.
 The high level of tryptophan in bananas gets converted to serotonin in our body – the happy mood compound which helps avoid depression.
 Also, you can make banana chips, and anything that can be made into chips is a good thing in my books!